 Ambassador Wolfgang Ischinger

-Ambassador Ischinger has been Chairman of the Munich Security Conference since 2008.
 From 2008 to 2014, he was also Global Head of Government Relations, Allianz SE, Munich.

 In 2014, representing the OSCE Chairman-in-Office, Ambassador Ischinger co-moderated a series of Round Table discussions in Ukraine in order to promote a broad national dialogue.
-In 2015, he will chair an OSCE-mandated "Panel of Eminent Persons on European Security as a Common Project" tasked with providing advice on reconsolidating European security.
+In 2015, he chairs an OSCE-mandated "Panel of Eminent Persons on European Security as a Common Project" tasked with providing advice on reconsolidating European security.

 Ambassador Ischinger is a member of the boards of the Stiftung Wissenschaft und Politik (SWP) and AFS Germany (American Field Service).
 He is also a board member of the Stockholm International Peace Research Institute (SIPRI), the East-West Institute, New York, and the American Institute for Contemporary German Studies (AICGS).
 He is a member of the Trilateral Commission and the European Council on Foreign Affairs (ECFR).
 Furthermore, Ambassador Ischinger is a member of the Independent Commission on Turkey, chaired by Nobel Peace Laureate Martti Ahtisaari.

 Since December of 2010, Wolfgang Ischinger has been Adjunct Professor in the Political Science Department of the University of Tuebingen.
 In June 2011 the University of Pristina presented Wolfgang Ischinger with an honorary doctorate.
 As of September 2015, he will be Senior Professor for Security Policy and Diplomatic Practice at the Hertie School of Governance in Berlin.